-From reviewing service users' care records and through discussions with service users, it was good to note that service users had an input into devising their own plan of care.
+From reviewing service users' care records, it was good to note that service users had an input into devising their own plan of care.
 The service users' care plans contained details about their likes and dislikes and the level of support they may require.
+Care and support plans are kept under regular review and services users and /or their relatives participate, where appropriate, in the review of the care provided on a six monthly basis, or when changes occur.